Hopetech/GSOC_Proposal/Mesa_GSoC_Proposal.md

 ## 8. Why did I choose this subject?

 I chose this subject for two reasons.
-First because I want to contribute to someting I daily use.
+First because I want to contribute to something I daily use.
 Secondly because GPU are the most beautiful component of the computer.